 In December 2009, the Institute received numerous congratulatory messages in recognition of the 20th anniversary of the founding of the Institute’s James Martin Center for Nonproliferation Studies.
 Quotes from two of the letters follow:

-“In just two decades, the Center for Nonproliferation Studies (CNS) at the Monterey Institute of International Studies has acquired a global reputation for training the next generation of nonproliferation specialists… The International Atomic Energy Agency (IAEA) has benefited from the expertise of CNS graduates who have served as interns, and several of its former staff and students are now serving in professional staff positions at the IAEA.” -- International Atomic Energy Agency Director General Mohamed ElBaradei
+“In just two decades, the Center for Nonproliferation Studies (CNS) at the Middlebury Institute of International Studies has acquired a global reputation for training the next generation of nonproliferation specialists… The International Atomic Energy Agency (IAEA) has benefited from the expertise of CNS graduates who have served as interns, and several of its former staff and students are now serving in professional staff positions at the IAEA.” -- International Atomic Energy Agency Director General Mohamed ElBaradei

 “Each new generation of scholars and policymakers must determine how best to stop the spread of nuclear weapons and seek the goal of a world without them.
 Organizations like CNS that are dedicated to training nonproliferation specialists will be vital in achieving this goal and preparing these individuals to lead in the effort.” – U.S. President Barack Obama

-- In November 2009, the United Nations recognized the Monterey Institute as one of the world’s leading trainers of professional translators and interpreters, signing an agreement to expand internship and employment opportunities for current and future Institute students and graduates.
+- In November 2009, the United Nations recognized the Institute as one of the world’s leading trainers of professional translators and interpreters, signing an agreement to expand internship and employment opportunities for current and future Institute students and graduates.
 The Institute is one of nine partner institutions worldwide chosen by the U.N, and the only one in North or South America.

 - ALTA Language Services, a major employer of translation and interpretation professionals in the United States, named the Institute’s translation and interpretation program as one of the top five graduate programs in the nation, citing its “close-knit, globally focused community” and praising the Institute’s emphasis on language and cultural proficiency in addition to translation skills.